deftio/companders/compand-readme.txt

 /**
  *  @compand.txt - using compander.c / .h and related functions
  *
  *  @copy Copyright (C) <2001-2012>  <M. A. Chatterjee>
  *  @author M A Chatterjee <deftio [at] deftio [dot] com>
  *
- *	This document is a brief overview of the FR_mathroutines library with
+ *	This document is a brief overview of the simple compander library with
- *  a small introductory disucssion about fixed radix math tradeoffs *
+ *  a small introductory disucssion about fixed radix math IIRs *
  *  @license:
  *	This software is provided 'as-is', without any express or implied